Methodist Wedding Traditions: Sacred Promises and Joyful Celebrations

 This isn’t “do you want to get married?”
 This is “do you understand you’re about to join something that started before time and will outlast the stars?”
 It’s basically asking if you’re ready to become part of the universe’s love story.
 No pressure.

-🎊 Fun Fact: John Wesley believed every marriage was a tiny reformation-a chance to rebuild the world through love.
+Fun Fact: John Wesley believed every marriage was a tiny reformation, a chance to rebuild the world through love.
 These questions make sure you know you’re not just planning a party; you’re participating in revolution.
+This theological depth connects Methodist ceremonies to their roots in the Anglican wedding traditions, from which Methodism originally emerged in 18th-century England.

 Question Two sounds familiar until it doesn’t: “Will you love, comfort, honor and keep Tom, in sickness and in health, and forsaking all others, be faithful as long as you both shall live?”